newjersey/innovation.nj.gov/content/_playbooks/developing-creative-concepts.md

 Objectives and strategies are brought to life with messaging and imagery.

-Develop “creative concepts” that fulfill the campaign objectives and creative strategies defined in the Creative Brief.
+Develop "creative concepts" that fulfill the campaign objectives and creative strategies defined in the Creative Brief.

 Creative concepts typically consist of some sample copy (such as a headline, call to action, and text) plus imagery (often several photos, illustrations, or other imagery that conveys the emotion the concept is supposed to elicit) that work to bring the idea in the concept to life.

-Activities include “ideation” (time dedicated to coming up with creative execution ideas, refining them and rejecting the ones that don’t work) and the presentation of the concepts to the team’s stakeholders.
+Activities include "ideation" (time dedicated to coming up with creative execution ideas, refining them and rejecting the ones that don’t work) and the presentation of the concepts to the team’s stakeholders.

 Based on stakeholder input, the number of concept options are narrowed down and feedback is incorporated.
 The final approved creative concepts will be quantitatively tested in Creative Concept Validation.